 Are you researching the people as you go as well as the house history?
 Can you determine the relationships between the buyers and sellers?
 Was the home transferred by will from father to son, or was is sold to a unrelated person?
 If the property was a farm, was it farmed by a tenant farmer or by the owner?
 All of these details help to build on the character of the home.

 Census records are perhaps the most popular tools to search for our ancestors and their place of residence.
 Most censuses beginning in the twentieth century provide a street address for urban entries.
-Census records can help you locate your ancestors’ residences and build the community in which your ancestors lived.
+Census records can help you locate your ancestor’s residence and build the community in which your ancestor lived.

-County histories and atlases were popular in the early twentieth century.
+County histories and atlases were popular in the late eighteenth and early twentieth centuries.
 County histories provide a wealth of information about many locales across the United States.
 If your house is historic, you might find specific information about it in a county history.
-County histories provide detailed descriptions of communities; if your house is not historic, this resource will provide information about the surrounding area.
+County histories provide detailed descriptions of communities.
+If your house is not historic, this resource will provide information about the surrounding area.
 (The County Histories GenGuide has more information about using county histories in genealogical research.)

-City directories are a valuable tool in placing your ancestors at a certain place at a certain time, whether or not they were land owners.
+City directories are a valuable tool to placing your ancestors at a certain place at a certain time, whether or not they were land owners.
 A city directory can provide a street address, identify neighbors, and provide information about the community in which your ancestor lived.
 (The City Directories GenGuide has more information about using county histories in genealogical research.)

 Deeds show the transfer of property ownership and usually include a physical description of the property.
 However, a deed for a property does not necessarily indicate who lived on the property.
 It may have been a rental property.
 When doing house and property history research, comparison with other resources will help to verify the residents of a certain property.

 Wills often transfer property and indicate the location of that property.
 An accompanying estate inventory can provide a room-by-room description of the contents of a house.